Er1k-sav/Repo-searcher/README.md

  ---
- **Make sure to download it correcctly and extract it for the web application to function properly!**
+ **Make sure to download it correctly and extract it for the web application to function properly!**